Courts of Scotland: Civil courts

+Historical

+The Court system in its modern form is based on the reforms introduced by Lord Gill as Lord President, and implemented or further modified under the Lord Presidency of Lord Carloway.
+The foundational legislation for the sheriff courts and many other changes is the Courts Reform (Scotland) Act 2014.

 Court of Session

 The Court of Session is the supreme civil court.
 It is both a court of first instance and a court of appeal, and sits exclusively in Parliament House in Edinburgh.
 The court of first instance is known as the Outer House, the court of appeal the Inner House.
+It includes specialized commercial court provisions: "The Court of Session has for many years had special provisions for dealing with commercial actions to enable specialist judges to handle commercial cases quickly and flexibly."

 Sheriff Appeal Court

-The Sheriff Appeal Court is a national court with a jurisdiction over civil appeals from the Sheriff Courts, and replaces appeals previously made to the Sheriffs Principal.
+The Sheriff Appeal Court is a national court with a jurisdiction over civil appeals from the sheriff courts, and replaces appeals previously made to the sheriffs principal.

-The Sheriff Appeal Court is a national court with a jurisdiction over appeals summary criminal proceedings, and bail decision in solemn procedure, from the Sheriff Courts and Justice of the Peace Courts.

-The Sheriff Appeal Court had its jurisdiction extended on 1 January 2016, by the Scottish Ministers through the commenced the provisions of the Court Reform (Scotland) Act 2014 to extended civil appeals to the Sheriff Appeal Court.
+The Sheriff Appeal Court is a national court with a jurisdiction over appeals in summary criminal proceedings, and bail decisions in solemn procedure, from the sheriff courts and justice of the peace courts.
+The Sheriff Appeal Court had its jurisdiction extended on 1 January 2016, when the provisions of the Court Reform (Scotland) Act 2014 to extend civil appeals to the Sheriff Appeal Court were brought into force by the Scottish Ministers.